 - 5227 Dwinelle Hall

 Daylet Domínguez (Ph.D., Princeton University) is an Assistant Professor of Latin America and Caribbean literatures and cultures.
 Her work focuses on modern travel cultures and costumbrismo; visuality and writing; empire, nation and revolution; and slavery.
-Her first book manuscript, currently under review, studies the interplay of literature and science in nineteenth-century Hispanic Caribbean.
+Her first book, under contract by Iberoamericana and forthcoming in 2019, studies the interplay of literature and science in nineteenth-century Hispanic Caribbean.
 It particularly emphasizes the importance of literature (travel writing, costumbrista sketches and the realist novel) for the establishment of the social sciences in the insular Hispanic Caribbean.
 Her second book project studies the ways in which the Caribbean has been imagined, produced and interpreted as a natural and geographical landscape in the modern and contemporary culture.

 - 5210 Dwinelle Hall